Pulse logo

 3 intriguing myths, cultural beliefs of Fulani people

-The Fulani tribe is a popular tribe in Nigeria and one of the most widespread in Nigeria, commanding one of the largest nomadic pastoral communities in Africa.
+The Fulani tribe is one of the tribes in Nigeria and one of the most popular in Northern Nigeria, commanding one of the largest nomadic pastoral communities in Africa.

 They have a rich cultural heritage with a lot of interesting and intriguing myths.
 Here are three myths by the Fulani: